Eight Things Not To Do When Running an iBeacon Campaign

 (c) Use beacons to secretly track in-store customer movements.

-Solution – It is highly critical for your iBeacon campaign to offer a clear value such as deliver personalized and contextually relevant information (for example, pushing product demo videos that will educate the customer on the product in front of them and help them make the right decision) or help customers save on time by helping them navigate across the store and locate items on their wishlist.
+Solution – It is highly critical for your iBeacon campaign to offer a clear value such as deliver personalized and contextually relevant information (for example, pushing interactive product demo videos that will educate the customer on the product in front of them and help them make the right decision) or help customers save on time by helping them navigate across the store and locate items on their wishlist.
 A proximity triggered push message can be part of that mix so long as it’s relevant to that particular customer.

 Also, according to preliminary data collected from a survey of about 200 customers negative experiences in the past further lowered the willingness among customers to share their location information.
 The key here lies in more nuanced guidelines that align the interests of retail brands with those of their customers and ensure that both parties benefit from personal data collection.
 We have blogged about practical solutions on how retailers can ensure transparency and trust, here.